 See How It Works for more information on the software you will be downloading.
 Everything is free to download and use.

-All LHC@Home projects use an underlying software called BOINC.
+All LHC@Home applications use an underlying software called BOINC.

-Some of the projects also depend on virtualisation for which you will need VirtualBox.
+Some of the applications also depend on virtualisation for which you will need VirtualBox.

 See the information on the left for more instructions.